rfkhmdfthy/WAAF_W_CTR/README.md

-# WAAF_USBY
+# WAAF_BALI
-Upper Surabaya Sector for IVAO Aurora ATC Client.
+Sectorfile (Cluster) for IVAO Aurora ATC Client.

 This sectorfiles is intended to be used in aviation simulation operation under Type S,N,G within IVAO Network.
 All data are taken from latest Indonesia AIP.

 Request to support Operation Type M & X, should be addressed to IVAO Indonesia.

+Due to area clustering, this sectorfile only provide data for following areas only :

+Enroute Controller :
+- Upper Surabaya
+- Upper Bali
+- Upper Makassar
+- Upper Nusa Tenggara

+TMA & Aerodrome :
+- WARR
+- WARA
+- WADD
+- WADL
+- WATT

 For any procedural discrepancies, please refer to IVAO Indonesia Divisional procedure found here : https://id.ivao.aero/page/division-procedures